day8/re-frame/docs/a-loop.md

 ClojureScript is a modern LISP, and LISPs are **homoiconic**.

 You program in a LISP by creating and assembling LISP data structures.
 The syntax is data literals.
 Dwell on that for a moment.
 You are **_programming in data_**.
 The functions which later transform data, themselves start as data.
+Computation involves evaluating data.
+Macros, running at compile time, take code (which is just data) and rewrite it to other code (other data).
+The duality of code and data runs deep.

 <img align="right" width="220" src="../images/yinyang.png">

 So, Clojurists place particular emphasis on the primacy of data.

 They meditate on aphorisms like **_data is the ultimate in late binding_**.
 They exalt inequalities like `data > functions > macros`.
-(Disappointingly, they also re-watch Rich Hickey videos a bit too much, and wish that their hair was darker and more curly.)
+(They also re-watch Rich Hickey videos a bit too much, and wish that their hair was darker and more curly.)